ReiserFS

 ReiserFS is a general-purpose, journaling file system initially designed and implemented by a team at Namesys led by Hans Reiser and licensed under GPLv2.
 Introduced in version 2.4.1 of the Linux kernel, it was the first journaling file system to be included in the standard kernel.
 ReiserFS was the default file system in Novell's SUSE Linux Enterprise until Novell decided to move to ext3 for future releases on October 12, 2006.

 ReiserFS version 3.6, now occasionally referred to as Reiser3, introduced a new on-disk format allowing larger filesizes.
 Namesys considered ReiserFS stable and feature-complete and ceased development on it to concentrate on its successor, Reiser4, though it continued to release security updates and critical bug fixes.
 Namesys went out of business in 2008 after Reiser's conviction for murder.
 The product is now maintained as open source by volunteers.
 The reiserfsprogs 3.6.27 were released on 25 July 2017.

-As of Linux 6.12, ReiserFS is supported on Linux without quota support.
-Due to technical issues inherent to the file system and lack of maintenance, the Linux community had been discussing removal of ReiserFS from mainline since at least early 2022.
-ReiserFS was removed from the Linux kernel in version 6.13.
+Due to technical issues inherent to the file system and lack of maintenance, the Linux community discussed removal of ReiserFS from mainline since at least early 2022, and removed it in Linux kernel version 6.13 in 2025.